CDS-AU-DK/cds-visual/README.md

 The instructor is me!
 That is to say, [Ross](https://au.dk/rdkm@cas).

-All communication to you will be sent _both_ on Slack _and_ via Blackboard.
-If you need to get in touch with me, Slack should be your first port-of-call!
+All communication to you will be sent via Blackboard to your student email address.